Simplicial cochain algebras for diffeological spaces: Chen's iterated integral map in diffeology

-\begin{thm} Let $\pi : E \to M$ be a smooth map between path-connected diffeological spaces with path-connected fibre $F$ which is \text{\em i)} a fibration in the sense of Christensen and Wu or \text{\em ii)} the pullback of the evaluation map $(\e_0, \e_1) : N^I \to N\times N$ for a connected diffeological space $N$ along an induction $f : M \to N\times N$.
-Suppose that the cohomology $H(A^*(M))$ is of finite type.
-Then one has the Leary-Serre spectral sequence $\{_{LS}E_r^{*,*}, d_r\}$ converging to $H(A^*(E))$ as an algebra with an isomorphism
+\begin{thm} Let $\pi : E \to M$ be a smooth map between path-connected diffeological spaces with path-connected fibre $L$ which is \text{\em i)} a fibration in the sense of Christensen and Wu or \text{\em ii)} the pullback of the evaluation map $(\e_0, \e_1) : N^I \to N\times N$ for a connected diffeological space $N$ along an induction $f : M \to N\times N$.
+Suppose further that in the case \text{\em ii)} the cohomology $H(A^*(M))$ is of finite type.
+Then one has the Leary--Serre spectral sequence $\{_{LS}E_r^{*,*}, d_r\}$ converging to $H(A^*(E))$ as an algebra with an isomorphism

-of bigraded algebras, where $H^*(M, \mathcal{H}(F))$ is the cohomology with the local coefficients $\mathcal{H}^*(F)=\{H(A^*(F_c))\}_{c\in S^D_0(M)}$; see Lemma \ref{lem:DiffCoeff} below. \end{thm}
+of bigraded algebras, where $H^*(M, \mathcal{H}(L))$ is the cohomology with the local coefficients $\mathcal{H}^*(L)=\{H(A^*(L_c))\}_{c\in S^D_0(M)}$; see Lemma \ref{lem:DiffCoeff} below. \end{thm}

 \begin{thm} Let $\pi : E \to M$ be the smooth map as in Theorem \ref{thm:LSSS} with the same assumption, $\varphi : X \to M$ a smooth map from a connected diffeological space $X$ for which the cohomology $H(A^*(X))$ is of finite type and $E_\varphi$ the pullback of $\pi$ along $\varphi$.
 Suppose further that $M$ is simply connected in case of \text{\em i)} and $N$ is simply connected in case of \text{\em ii)}.
-Then one has the Eilenberg-Moore spectral sequence $\{_{EM}E_r^{*,*}, d_r\} $ converging to $H(A^*(E_\varphi))$ as an algebra with an isomorphism
+Then one has the Eilenberg--Moore spectral sequence $\{_{EM}E_r^{*,*}, d_r\} $ converging to $H(A^*(E_\varphi))$ as an algebra with an isomorphism